Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 ## F2c.
 Drinks in the Parlor

-During the following conversation, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] can share the following information:
+During the following conversation, [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] can share the following information:

 - The young woman was Stella Wachter, her daughter and youngest child.
 Stella suffers from a mysterious illness—one that has left her mind in a vegetative state for the past two months.
 Lady Wachter has tried every means available to her to cure Stella’s sickness, but none has succeeded.
 - The man with Stella was Nikolai Wachter II, Lady Wachter’s eldest son.
 Nikolai is named for his father, Nikolai Wachter, who died of a wasting sickness three years ago.